joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/19/opinion/jd-vance-hillbilly-elegy.html

 **OMG, Could the Mets Actually Pull This Off?**\
 `Mets fans have been here before, and they don’t want to jinx anything.
-But the mix of good vibes and mysterious voodoo — and the inexplicable presence of Grimace — is giving fans playoffs hope.`\
+But the good vibes — and the inexplicable presence of Grimace — is giving fans playoffs hope.`\
 https://nytimes.com/2024/09/19/nyregion/new-york-mets.html

 **Ukraine Says Russia Hit Nursing Home Near Border, Killing at Least 1**\